-At a minimum, all covered entities must:
+At a minimum, all covered entities must comply with State and local public notice requirements when implementing a public involvement or participation program including the following:

-- Comply with State and local public notice requirements when implementing a public involvement / participation program: - Provide the opportunity for the public to participate in the development, implementation, review and revision of the SWMP - Local Storwmater public contact - Annual Report Presentation - Record, periodically assess and modify as needed measurable goals - Select and implement appropriate public involvement / participation activities to ensure the reduction of all the POC's stormwater discharges to the MEP.
+- Provide the opportunity for the public to participate in the development, implementation, review and revision of the SWMP. - Provide local stormwater public contact. - Conduct annual report. - Record, periodically assess and modify as needed measurable goals. - Select and implement appropriate public involvement or participation activities to ensure the reduction of all the POC's stormwater discharges to the MEP.

-Past accomplishments
+Past accomplishments:

 - The Broome-Tioga Stormwater Coalition complies with the State Open Meetings Law when planning annual report presentation public meetings.
 The meeting notice is distributed as a press release within the required timeframe and is also posted along with the annual report on the Tioga County, Town of Owego and Broome-Tioga Stormwater Coalition's website. - E-mail contact is always listed on meeting and annual report notices to provide comment.
-Comments can also be made via e-mail on the BTSC website. - The BTSC and the BTSC Public Education and Participation Committee will set their meeting schedule at the beginning of every year and release to the media as well as post on the BTSC website. - The Broome-Tioga Stormwater Coalition gives proper notice for the annual report presentation public meetings.
+Comments can also be made via e-mail on the BTSC website. - The BTSC and the BTSC Public Education and Participation Committee will set and release their meeting schedule at the beginning of every year to the media as well as post on the BTSC website. - The Broome-Tioga Stormwater Coalition gives proper notice for the annual report presentation public meetings.
 The annual report meeting is always open to the public.
-The meeting notice is distributed as a press release providing the required timeframe and is also posted along with the annual report on both Tioga County's and Broome-Tioga Storwmater Coalition's website.
+The meeting notice is distributed as a press release providing the required timeframe and is also posted along with the annual report on both Tioga County's and Broome-Tioga Stormwater Coalition's website.
 The annual report is also posted on Tioga County's website.
 Contact information is provided within the press release to make comments or comments can be submitted directly from the BTSC website.